The total guide to mobile app marketing in 2025

 14 proven strategies to boost your app engagement

-Mobile app marketing is value
+Mobile app marketing is about showing value

 There’s a lot to mobile app marketing.
 But from acquisition onward, your app experience is your best tool for gaining and retaining happy customers.
-Providing a seamless, valuable experience that’s worth talking about is ultimately the shortest path to the top of the app store.

 If you want to improve your mobile UX and app marketing efforts, Sendbird can help.